How Much Compensation For A Roundabout Accident Claim? Who Is At Fault?

 Can you claim for anxiety after a car accident?

 You can, so long as it’s serious enough to indicate major damage.
-You must also be able to produce evidence.
+You must also be able to produce evidence to prove that your injury was caused by an incident like an RTA on a roundabout.

 Thank you for reading our guide about roundabout accident claims.